Game-Theoretic Semantics for ATL+ with Applications to Model Checking: Game-theoretic semantics

 Now, the game-theoretic evaluation procedure of an \ATLplus-formula $\coop{A}\Phi$ proceeds roughly as follows.
-The verifier is controlling the agents in the coalition $A$ and the falsifier the agents in the \defstyle{opposing coalition} $\overline{A}=\Agt\setminus A$.
+The verifier is controlling the agents in the coalition $A$ and the falsifier controls the agents in the \defstyle{opposing coalition} $\overline{A}=\Agt\setminus A$.
 The players start constructing a path.
 (Each transition from one state to another is carried out according to the process ``$\mathsf{Step\, phase}$" defined formally in Section \ref{transitiongamerules}.)
-The verifier is first given a change to verify some of her/his goals in $\Phi$.
-The falsifier tries to prevent this and to possibly verify some her/his own goals instead.
+The verifier is first given a chance to verify some of her/his goals in $\Phi$.
+The falsifier tries to prevent this and to possibly verify some of her/his own goals instead.
 During this path construction/verification process, the verifier is said to have the role of the \defstyle{seeker}.
 A player is allowed to stay as the seeker for only a finite number of rounds.
-This is ensured by requiring the seeker to announce an ordinal, called \defstyle{timer}, \techrep{ \footnote{ Note that the term ``timer'' is used here differently from \cite{GKR-AAMAS2016}.} } before the path construction process begins, and then lower the ordinal each time a new state is reached.
-The process ends when the ordinal becomes zero or when the seeker is satisfied, having verified some of her/his goals.
+This is ensured by requiring the seeker to announce an ordinal\footnote{To see why finite ordinals do not suffice in general relates to infinite branching.
+See, e.g., Example 3.11 of \cite{GTS-ATL-2018} for details.}, called \defstyle{timer}\footnote{ Note that the term ``timer'' is used here differently from \cite{GKR-AAMAS2016, GTS-ATL-2018}. }, before the path construction process begins, and then lower the ordinal each time a new state is reached.
+The process ends when the ordinal becomes zero or when the seeker is satisfied, having verified some of her goals.
 Since ordinals are well-founded, the process must terminate.

 After the verifier has ended her/his seeker turn, the falsifier may either end the game or take the role of the seeker.
 If (s)he decides to become the seeker, then (s)he sets a new timer and the path construction process continues for some finite number of rounds.
 When the falsifier is satisfied, having verified some of her/his goals, the verifier may again take the seeker's role, and so on.
-Thus the verifier and falsifier take turns being the seeker, trying to reach (verify) their goals.
+Thus, the verifier and falsifier take turns being the seeker, trying to reach (verify) their goals.
 The number of these alternations is bounded by a \defstyle{seeker turn counter} which is a finite number that equals the total number of goals in $\Phi$.
-(The formal description of seeker turn alternation is given in\ \ ``$\mathsf{Deciding\, whether\, to}$ $\mathsf{continue\, and\, adjusting\, the\, timer}$" in Section \ref{transitiongamerules}.)
+(The formal description of seeker turn alternation is given in the clause ``$\mathsf{Deciding\, whether\, to}$ $\mathsf{continue\, and\, adjusting\, the\, timer}$" in Section \ref{transitiongamerules}.)